dbgid/DBG-ID-SPXID-Resi-Exporter/README.md

 # Future Update
 if you have any idea to add some feature in future, don't hesitate to write on `Pull requests`

+# Download
+You can download directly on below on release section.